APogue/APogue.github.io/_drafts/outline-v3/2025-01-31-Outline-v3-intro.md

 The post echoed the student's sentiment from the earlier article.

 “Just today, students were selling Kuffiyas on campus on Bruinwalk when older non-students started shoving them.
 Throughout the day, non-students harassed, threatened, and assaulted BIPOC students, and nothing was done by campus security teams—including UCPD.
-More than ever, it is clear that there is no safety for…students supporting Palestine on campus.
-UCLA has still not released even a statement to acknowledge, let alone condemn the hate crimes, harassment, and violence students have faced for years.
+More than ever, it is clear that there is no safety for…students supporting Palestine on campus. **UCLA has still not released even a statement to acknowledge, let alone condemn the hate crimes, harassment, and violence students have faced for years.**

 We call on UCLA, the UC, and other entities of this institution to protect students from the violence that is waged by both students and non-students on you own campuses.
 We call on campus resources to be more accessible to students facing imminent and indirect danger from Islamophobic, Zionist, and anti-Palestinian violence.”

+## Analysis

 ## Comparison